FREQUENTLY ASKED QUESTIONS

 Q: Do I need to register to be a spectator?

-A: We welcome any and all spectators to attend the event at no cost but – for our safety and theirs – we do require spectators to register on the day of the event and sign a spectator’s waiver.
-Spectators can download the Goliathon app for iPhone for a map of the course and to keep track of their favorite participants.
+A: We welcome spectators to attend the event but – for our safety and theirs – we do require spectators to check in on the day of the event and sign a spectator’s waiver.
+After doing so, spectators will receive a wristband that must remain visible while they are on event grounds and a map that shows which areas of the course are off limits.
+Spectators can download the Goliathon app for iPhone or Android to keep track of their favorite participants on the course.
+We will be introducing a new spectator policy in 2023 and you can read about that here.

 Q: Can I bring my dog?